35 Weeks Pregnant

 Frequently Asked Questions

 Q: What is Group B Strep?
-A: Common bacteria in vagina/rectum (~25% of pregnant people).
-Harmless to you, can cause serious infection in newborn.
-If positive, antibiotics during labor [1].
+A: Group B Strep is a common bacteria found in the vagina or rectum of about 25 percent of pregnant people.
+It is harmless to you but can cause a serious infection in a newborn.
+If you test positive, you will receive antibiotics during labor to protect your baby [1].

 Q: I’m 35 weeks.
 Is it too early to deliver?
-A: Late preterm (34-36 wk).
-Most do well but may need NICU briefly.
-Late preterm is “almost there.”
-37+ wk = full term [2].
+A: At 34 to 36 weeks, your baby is considered late preterm — almost there, but not quite full term.
+Most late preterm babies do well but may need a brief NICU stay.
+Once you reach 37 weeks, your baby is considered full term [2].

 For Dads

-- Run the “hospital go” plan — go-bag packed, route mapped, parking plan, backup driver, child care for your dog (dog) during hospital stay.
+• Run through the “hospital go” plan — make sure the go-bag is packed, the route is mapped, parking is sorted, a backup driver is lined up, and child or pet care (including for your dog) is arranged for the hospital stay.

-- Read The Expectant Father Ch.
-33-34 — third trimester, your role, labor support.
+• Read The Expectant Father, Chapters 33-34, which cover the third trimester, your role, and labor support.

-- Pray for lung and brain maturation — final weeks of critical development.
+• Pray for lung and brain maturation during these final weeks of critical development.

 Sources